 - 1 teaspoon table salt or fine sea salt

-- 1 cup semisweet or milk chocolate chips , more for tops if desired
+- 1 cup semi-sweet chocolate chips , plus more for tops if desired

-- Preheat the oven to 375°F. Line two muffin tins with paper liners.
+- Preheat the oven to 375°F. Line 2 muffin tins with paper liners.
 Spray with nonstick spray.

-- In a large bowl using an electric mixer, cream together the butter and sugars.
-Add the eggs, vanilla and sour cream and stir just until combined.
+- In a large bowl, cream together the butter and sugars with an electric mixer.
+Mix in the eggs, vanilla, and sour cream just until combined.

-- In a separate bowl, whisk together the flour, baking powder, baking soda and salt.
-Slowly add the dry ingredients to the wet ingredients and stir with a wooden spoon just until combined.
-Do not over mix.
-Then fold in the banana and chocolate chips.
+- In a separate bowl, whisk together the flour, baking powder, baking soda, and salt.
+Slowly stir the dry ingredients into the wet ingredients with a wooden spoon just until combined, being careful not overmix.
+Fold in the banana and chocolate chips.

-- Bake for 18-20 minutes, or until lightly browned and a toothpick comes out clean.
+- Bake 18 to20 minutes, or until lightly browned and a toothpick inserted in the center comes out clean.
 Transfer muffins to a wire rack to cool.